SeptentrionemUrbis/SeptentrionemUrbis/README.md

 - 👋 northern star
-- 🌱 Learning Java,Python and javascript.
+- 🌱 Learning python and cyber security, excelling at cisco and prompt engineering.
 - 📫 to reach out : akahmetoktay@gmail.com